eclipse-kanto/example-applications/vehicle-simulator/README.md

 ## Open Trunk

-When Open Trunk command is received, the simulator sends a *trunk* feature update, reporting *"isOpen" : true*, simulating opening of the trunk.
-After predefined, but configurable amount of time, the simulator sends *trunk* feature update, reporting *"isOpen" : false*, simulating closing of the trunk.
+When Open Trunk command is received, the simulator sends a *Trunk* feature update, reporting *"isOpen" : true*, simulating opening of the trunk.
+After predefined, but configurable amount of time, the simulator sends *Trunk* feature update, reporting *"isOpen" : false*, simulating closing of the trunk.

 To invoke the command one needs to send a message from the cloud instance to the corresponding connected device, where the simulator is running.
 The exact way to do this depends on the cloud itself, but the message payload has to be in the following ditto format.